-Birth control is a business with a lot of money at stake, and has drug companies vying for the profits from birth control pills and other methods of contraception.
+Birth control is a business with a lot of money at stake and has drug companies vying for the profits from birth control pills and other methods of contraception.
 Even given the age of the birth control pill (over 60 years), the drug companies are continuing to make new pharmaceutical and contraceptive devices at an unprecedented rate.

-Mirena is a little larger than a quarter, is t-shaped and is made of flexible plastic.
+Mirena is a little larger than a quarter.
+It is t-shaped and is made of flexible plastic.
 It is designed to provide continuous birth control for up to five years.
 The device's manufacturer, Bayer, is not entirely clear about how Mirena works.
 They know that it releases a steady dose of the hormone levonorgestrel to prevent pregnancy.
 They also suspect that it inhibits pregnancy by thickening cervical mucus (limiting the movement of sperm) and possibly by thinning the uterine lining.
-The Mirena must be implanted and removed by a doctor, though surgery is not required unless there are problems.
-A Mirena IUD is said to last five years; the copper ParaGuard IUD lasts 10 years and the Nexplanon implant is expected to last three years.
+The Mirena must be implanted and removed by a doctor though surgery is not required unless there are problems.
+A Mirena IUD is said to last five years; the copper ParaGuard IUD lasts ten years, and the Nexplanon implant is expected to last three years.

 - puncture of the uterus